the-value-crew/nepse-api/Readme.md

 - [Samaya](https://bibhuticoder.github.io/samaya/): friendly personal dashboard on browser's new tab

 ## Contribution
-I am open to any kind of suggestions and improvements.
+We are open to any kind of suggestions and improvements.
 Please feel free to contribute by any means possible 😀